 Where an irradiated food is used as an ingredient in another food, these words must appear next to the ingredient in the list of ingredients.

-If irradiated food is not pre-packed these words must appear on a display or notice above or besides the container in which the food is placed.
+If irradiated food is not pre-packed these words must appear on a display or notice above or beside the container in which the food is placed.

 How irradiation works